Om-Shandilya/resume-matcher/README.md

 This project is licensed under the **Apache 2.0 License**.
 See the `LICENSE` file for details.

-We hope you find this project useful and insightful.
+I hope you find this project useful and insightful.
 Happy matching!